alexriggio/BERT-LoRA-TensorRT/README.md

 ### Model Selection

 I focus on optimizing the fine-tuned BERT-base model.
-This choice represents a balance between performance and complexity: the BERT-base model had the second-best performance of all the [models fine-tuned](#models), and it achieves this performance without the added complexity of incorporating tabular data.
+This choice represents a balance between performance and complexity: the BERT-base model has the second-best performance of all the [models fine-tuned](#models), and it achieves this performance without the added complexity of incorporating tabular data.

 ### INT8 Quantization Process